Founder Elisa Bocanegra in rehearsal for a community play in Bahía de Kino, Mexico.

 Meet OUR FOUNDER

-Elisa launched a new screen and stage project called Nuestro Planeta, which focuses on using theatre and film to bring for sustainability education to Latine peoples from the full diaspora.
-A third article on Nuestro Planeta has now been published in American Theatre Magazine.
-Her first article for American Theatre Magazine, When World's Fall Apart, There's Nuestro Planeta, narrates the project's beginning, which Elisa created as her brother was dying due to COVID-19.
-It was widely shared and resulted in Elisa receiving research and development funding from Fulbright Colombia, the MAP Fund, the National Endowment for the Arts, and the California Arts Council.
+Elisa is the creator of Nuestro Planeta, a multidisciplinary screen and stage initiative that uses theatre and film to bring sustainability education to underserved communities.
+Her article When Worlds Fall Apart, There’s Nuestro Planeta, published in American Theatre Magazine, chronicles the project’s origins and was widely shared, leading to research and development support from Fulbright Colombia, the MAP Fund, the National Endowment for the Arts, and the California Arts Council.

-Elisa launched a new screen and stage project called Nuestro Planeta, which focuses on using theatre and film to bring for sustainability education to Latine peoples from the full diaspora.
-A third article on Nuestro Planeta has now been published in American Theatre Magazine.
-Her first article for American Theatre Magazine, When World's Fall Apart, There's Nuestro Planeta, narrates the project's beginning, which Elisa created as her brother was dying due to COVID-19.
-It was widely shared and resulted in Elisa receiving research and development funding from Fulbright Colombia, the MAP Fund, the National Endowment for the Arts, and the California Arts Council.
+Elisa is the creator of Nuestro Planeta, a multidisciplinary screen and stage initiative that uses theatre and film to bring sustainability education to underserved communities.
+Her article When Worlds Fall Apart, There’s Nuestro Planeta, published in American Theatre Magazine, chronicles the project’s origins and was widely shared, leading to research and development support from Fulbright Colombia, the MAP Fund, the National Endowment for the Arts, and the California Arts Council.

 We are grateful to our company of actors, directors, designers and administrators